calamity-inc/u64-dyn/README.md

   - [i64_dyn_bp](#i64_dyn_bp)

 ### Guide
-- Biased variants (indicated with a `b`) need less bytes to encode certain sequences, but also leave room for multiple 9-byte sequences producing the same value (modulo 2^64).
+- Biased variants (indicated with a `b`) need less bytes to encode certain sequences.
 - Prefixed variants (indicated with a `p`) are a lot faster to read due to the first byte indicating the sequence length.
-- For signed codings, there is also `a` to indicate arithmetic negation.
+- For signed codings, there is also `a` to indicate arithmetic negation as opposed to bitwise negation.

 ## Implementations